MangoTeam/replication-package/README.md

 Where `$VM_NAME` is the name of or UUID of your running VirtualBox VM, and `$OUTPUT_NAME` is the desired output location for the image. *Note: this image does *not* depend on Vagrant, and is an "as-is" dump of the provisioned and running VM.*

 Further details, including instructions for running experiments, can be found below, in the **Package Structure** section.

+## Experiments: About

+what are all these experiments/layouts/etc folders?

+## Experiments: Running

+...?

 ## Package Structure